chains-project/bacardi/results/results_baseline_api_diff_cot/gpt-4o-mini/d38182a8a0fe1ec039aed97e103864fce717a0be/patches/patch1/responses/AuthScopeSliceTest.java_response.txt

                 new AuthScheme.Result() {
                     @Override
                     public Optional<Authentication.User> user() {
-                        // Updated to use a new way to create a user, as the previous constructor is removed return Optional.of(new Authentication.User("alice", Optional.empty()));
+                        // Updated to use the new User constructor or method return Optional.of(new Authentication.User("alice", null)); // Assuming null for roles }
-                    }

                     @Override